-Teresa BobadillaPatient Experience Data Analyst
+Teresa Bobadilla Patient Experience Data Analyst

-Tiny Feet, Big Steps The Kaweah Health Foundation has launched "Tiny Feet, Big Steps," a \$3 million campaign to renovate the Pediatric Unit and expand the 3E Surgical Recovery Unit.
+Tiny Feet, Big Steps The Kaweah Health Foundation has launched "Tiny Feet, Big Steps," a \$3 million campaign to renovate the Pediatric Unit and expand the Surgical Recovery Unit.
 These updates will create more comfortable spaces for our youngest patients and those recovering from short-stay surgeries.

 This campaign provides meaningful opportunities to create a lasting legacy for your family or business within our community.
 With room naming opportunities throughout the renovated units, as well as in our breakrooms and nurses' stations, your support will be honored for years to come.
+Support our community's healthcare needs by donating today.